Linux-RISC/IRIX-disk-cloning/README.md

 # IRIX-disk-cloning
 IRIX script to clone an IRIX XFS disk

-Main reference (it's offline): http://www.futuretech.blinkenlights.nl/disksfiles.html#CLONE
+Main reference (it's currently offline): http://www.futuretech.blinkenlights.nl/disksfiles.html#CLONE

 We assume that the first disk is connected to controller 0 with ID 1 and the second disk to the same controller but with ID 2.